Does FuelMarble Actually Work? What Real Test Data Shows

 - Contact angle: 4° — ultra-hydrophilic surface (standard glass: ~62°).
 This low contact angle means treated coolant spreads flat against metal surfaces rather than beading, eliminating the vapour boundary layer.

-- 7% change in water viscosity — measurable alteration of coolant behaviour after contact with FuelMarble's BioGlass mineral composition.
+- 7% change in water viscosity — measurable alteration of coolant behaviour after contact with FuelMarble's mineral composition.

 - 8–12°C reduction in cylinder head temperature — directly measured thermal outcome in engine testing.